ishiharatma/aws-cdk-reference-architectures/infrastructure/cdk-workspaces/workspaces/vpc-peering/README.md

 ### 5. Cleanup

-If you connect to VPC using CloudShell for connection verification, delete the environment before cleanup.
+If you connected to VPC using CloudShell for connection verification, delete the CloudShell environment before cleanup.
 Stack deletion will fail.

 ```bash
 # Delete all resources